Man with AR-15 outside Kyle Rittenhouse courthouse is a fired Ferguson police officer, he says

 When asked about his firing and the allegations, Kline responded, “Sometimes people lie to the police during a criminal investigation.”

-The former Ferguson officer has been a loud presence during jury deliberations, wearing a tactical vest to go along with a button-down shirt, bow tie and slacks, according to the Tribune.
-He has yelled expletives about Black Lives Matter through his megaphone while carrying his rifle across the street from the courthouse.
+The former Ferguson officer has been a loud presence during jury deliberations, wearing a tactical vest with a button-down shirt, bow tie and slacks, according to the Tribune.
+He has shouted expletives about Black Lives Matter through his megaphone while armed with his rifle across the street from the courthouse.

-He was initially identified by Twitter user @thatdaneshguy on Wednesday as being a former Ferguson police officer in a side-by-side photo.
+He was initially identified by Twitter user @thatdaneshguy on Wednesday as being a former Ferguson police officer in a side-by-side photo comparison.

 “Looks exactly like former Ferguson Police Officer Jesse Kline,” he tweeted.

-Though Wisconsin is an open-carry state, Kenosha County sheriff’s deputies warned him Thursday that he could not have the AR-15 there because he does not have a permit and is within 1,000 feet of a school.
-Those who violate the law face a fine up to $1,000, but a sheriff’s deputy said Kline voluntarily put the rifle away and the incident was resolved without action, reported the Tribune.
+Although Wisconsin is an open-carry state, Kenosha County sheriff’s deputies warned him Thursday that he could not have the AR-15 there because he does not have a permit and is within 1,000 feet of a school.
+Those who violate the law face a fine up to $1,000, but a sheriff’s deputy said Kline voluntarily put the rifle away and the incident was resolved without further police action, the Tribune reported.

-Many outside the courthouse have pushed back against Kline and other supporters of Rittenhouse whose presence has heightened tension during an already contentious week.
-Kline denied that he was trying to incite anything, telling a crowd, “If my presence bothers you, you’re a bigot,” according to the Tribune.
+Many outside the courthouse have pushed back against Kline and other supporters of Rittenhouse whose presence has heightened tension in an already contentious period.
+Kline denied that he was trying to incite a disturbance, telling a crowd, “If my presence bothers you, you’re a bigot,” according to the Tribune.

 One of the people pushing back is Justin Blake, the uncle of Jacob Blake, a Black man who was shot seven times by a White police officer.
-On Thursday, he led a group on the courthouse steps in chanting against those like Kline who have showed up in recent days: “We won’t be intimidated.”
+It was during protests over that shooting that Rittenhouse came to Kenosha with a firearm.
+On Thursday, Justin Blake led a group on the courthouse steps in chanting against those like Kline who have showed up in recent days.
+“We won’t be intimidated,” they declared.

 Read more: